Chris-Graffagnino/cardano-node-guide/docs/securing-ssh-access.md

-# Securing ssh access to a node on Cardano mainnet (Ubuntu 20.04)
+# Securing SSH Access for a Node on Cardano Mainnet

 -- DISCLAIMER: This guide is for background educational purposes only.
 -- DISCLAIMER: By using this guide, you assume sole risk and waive any claims of liability against the author.